think-privacy/ThinkPrivacy/about.md

 **Some things to know**

 Every piece of software or solution on this site has been tested by Dan himself.
 This site will only recommend software and tools we can stand behind.
 While developers can offer free trials or accounts to us, that won't help them get listed.
-If we get a free account, but it doesn't meet the site's standards, it won't be listed.
+If we get a free account and it does not meet the site's standards, it won't be listed.

-This site utilizes affiliate links when applicable.
-Please see our privacy policy for more information.

 **Licensing**